root-project/root/README/ReleaseNotes/v616/index.md

 It was never used in TVirtualX interfaces.
 If GLUtesselator forward declaration is required, use TGLUtil.h include instead.

+### Deprecation of ROOT packages

+*Note*: while the deprecation was emitted by `cmake` upon enabling these packages, the original release notes (of 6.16/00) did not mention the deprecation.
+Apologies for missing this!

+The following packages have been deprecated in 6.16 and will be removed in 6.18: afdsmgrd bonjour castor geocad globus hdfs krb5 ldap memstat odbc qt qtgsi rfio table

 ## C++ Modules Technology Preview

 ROOT has several features which interact with libraries and require implicit